The Colorful Life of Irene Diefenbach

 Irene Diefenbach was born on September 2, 1910 in Pennsylvania to Slovak immigrants, Karol and Danica Dalibor.
 The Dalibors worked on a small dairy farm, but when Irene and her two siblings were still very young, the family moved to Phillips, Wisconsin, which had a large Slovak population and many dairy farms in the surrounding area.
 Karol was able to purchase his own farm there, which Danica helped to run.

 One time, so the story goes, Irene brought home a young man by the name of Gilbert Diefenbach, whom Irene thought so boring on their evening out that she didn’t even plan on discussing him at breakfast the next morning.
-So she was surprised when Mrs. Glockner announced, based on her conversation with him the night before, that he was the one Irene should marry.
+So, she was surprised when Mrs. Glockner announced, based on her conversation with him the night before, that he was the one Irene should marry.
 Irene was stunned by this announcement, but she regarded Mrs. Glockner’s opinion so highly that she reluctantly gave Gilbert another chance.
 Apparently, he was not as boring on the second date, and they began seeing each other regularly.
 They eventually married in 1939 when Irene was 29 and Gilbert was 32.

 The young couple moved to what was then a little country town called Mount Prospect, Il. and there had their first baby, Phyllis.
 Following Phyllis, Irene had three miscarriages before she finally gave birth to another daughter, June.
 Right at about this time, Irene’s parents’ health began to fail severely, and Karol found he could no longer farm.
 Gilbert himself had grown up on a farm, so he suggested that he and Irene and the two girls move up to Phillips to help her parents and to hopefully prevent the farm from being sold.
-Irene and Gilbert tried their best for four years to make the farm a success, but it was too difficult for Gilbert to do on his own and they couldn’t afford outside help.
+Irene and Gilbert tried their best for four years to make the farm a success, but it was too difficult for Gilbert to do on his own, as they couldn’t afford to hire outside help.

 After June was born, the doctors told Irene that she shouldn’t have any more children, as it would be too risky, but seven years later, Sophie was unexpectedly born.
 Irene was happy staying home with her girls while Gilbert worked as an insurance salesman.
 Irene was a very active member of the community and of her church, St. Joan of Arc.
 She was a member of various groups at church, a ladies Slovak union, a neighborhood gardening club, and was a leader in the Girl Scouts.
-She designed and sewed all of her own clothes, as well as those of her daughters’, and loved dancing, music and intellectual conversations.
+She designed and sewed all of her own clothes, as well as those of her daughters’, and loved dancing, music, and intellectual conversations.

 Life went along swimmingly until 1963, which proved to be a difficult year for Irene.
 Not only did Gilbert pass away that year, but Phyllis got married and moved to New York.
 The following year, June got married and subsequently moved to Boston, leaving Irene and Sophie alone.
-At that point, Sophie was in high school, and Irene didn’t like sitting around the house alone.
+At that point, Sophie was in high school, and Irene didn’t like sitting around the house by herself.
 She decided, then, to go back to work and easily got a job at Marshall Field’s doing alterations.
 In addition, she produced her own designs on the side and also worked as a swimming instructor.
 Later she left Fields for Carson’s, where she worked until 1970, when Sophie got married and moved away, too.

 Irene was sixty when Sophie got married.
 She was quite willing to live independently, but Phyllis persuaded her to come and live with her and her husband, Dave, in New York, as she was worried about her mother living alone.
 Irene agreed to come, but she insisted on driving her car all the way to New York so that she would have a means of transportation at her disposal once she got there.
 Irene enjoyed New York, but after only a couple of years, however, Dave was transferred to Naperville, Illinois, causing all them to relocate yet again.
 Rather than again move in with Phyllis and Dave, however, Irene decided to get her own place at Four Lakes in Lisle, where she happily remained for fourteen years.
 In that time, Phyllis and Dave were transferred again, this time to Washington, but Irene remained behind in Lisle.